-A certificate for the underlying hardware platform can be re-used only if it is a valid Common Criteria certificate against [HW-PP], under the SOGIS MRA at EAL4+AVA_VAN.5 or higher, or EMVCo approved IC chip.
+A certificate for the underlying hardware platform can be re-used only if it is a valid Common Criteria certificate against [HW-PP], under the SOGIS MRA at EAL4+AVA_VAN.5 or higher, or EMVCo approved IC chip (includes extension by use of a valid Extension Recognition Letter).
 The scope of the underlying certificate must include the DES, AES and RNG functionality.
 The hardware platform certificate shall be at most 1.5 years old at the time of issuance of the ETR.